Frequently Asked Questions about the application and admissions process.

-Can I take courses outside of the Department of American Studies?
+Can I take courses outside of the Public Humanities?

 Students are encouraged to take courses throughout the university.
-Past students have taken classes in the departments of English, History, Modern Culture and Media, Africana Studies, Sociology, Anthropology, Ethnic Studies, and Political Science, among others.
+Past students have taken classes in the departments of American Studies, History of Art and Architecture, English, History, Modern Culture and Media, Africana Studies, Sociology, Anthropology, Ethnic Studies, and Political Science, among others.
 Students may also take courses at the Rhode Island School of Design and at the Graduate School of Arts and Sciences at Harvard University through cross-registration.
 You can brown current course offerings on [email protected].
 Back to top

 What is the deadline to apply?

 How do I get an application for the MA in Public Humanities Program?